Sdniss/BICAMSZ/README.md

 3. Run the `BICAMS_script.py` file

-4. Extract the transformed data from the data folder: 'transformed_data.csv'
+4. Extract the transformed data from the data folder: 'transformed_data.csv'.
+Also checkout the description of what the output, 'transformed_data.csv', contains.
+It is located within the 'data_descriptions folder', and is called 'transformed_data_description.txt'